saiddddd/onlineml-research/README.md

 ## Introduction
 The **Online Machine Learning** is a service that could apply on streaming data pipeline.
-Streaming technique is using widely in various topic, or more precisely, every raw data acquisition is working streamly, e.g. thermometer reading, vibration detection from tools in manufacture industries, for clicking data extracted from Web-services, or financial transaction data.
+Streaming technique is using widely on various topics.
+More precisely, every raw data acquisition is streamly reading, e.g. sensor reading, transaction events, services log ... etc.
 What if we try to analysis those streaming data from source directly right away that data created.
-But the integration of machine technique and Data Streaming pipeline is still an open question nowadays.
+But how to integrate streaming data pipeline together with ML platform is still an open question nowadays.

 Different from traditional Machine Learning processes.
 The Online Machine Learning can ingress row-level data, so called `Event`.
 Incrementally learning by real-time event data, model can be updated when new data coming.
 Thus, the meaning of _**Online**_ can be thought as **_ON-the-data-pipeLINE_**.

 ## Motivation
-Technically speaking, every data sources is collecting streamly, e.g. thermometer.
+Technically speaking, every data sources is collecting streamly.
 Let's concluded the basic properties for this type of data.

 * streaming data can be generated anytime and accessed by AP server.
 * Technically, streaming is considered as never-ending source